LuigiDotSRC/CloudUploaderCLI/README.md

 ## Setup

-1. Must have Azure CLI instaslled. https://learn.microsoft.com/en-us/cli/azure/install-azure-cli
+1. Must have Azure CLI installed. https://learn.microsoft.com/en-us/cli/azure/install-azure-cli
 2. Configure the .env file at the root of this project with the following values:
     ```
     SUBSCRIPTION_ID=